pypa/hatch/docs/config/hatch.md

     virtual = "~/.virtualenvs"
     ```

 Any environment variables are also expanded.

 If the path is not absolute, then it will be relative to the project root.
+So if you wanted to use a directory named `.hatch` in each project directory, you could do:

+=== ":octicons-file-code-16: config.toml"

+    ```toml
+    [dirs.env]
+    virtual = ".hatch"
+    ```

 Any type of environment that is not explicitly defined will default to `<DATA_DIR>/env/<ENV_TYPE>`.